wallarm/product-documentation/docs/latest/admin-en/configure-wallarm-mode.md

 * The malicious request with the `/main/signup` path is blocked due to the `wallarm_mode_allow_override strict;` setting for the requests with the `/main/signup` path and the **Blocking** rule defined in Wallarm Console for the requests with the `/main` path.
 * The malicious request with the `/main/apply` path and the `GET` method is blocked due to the `wallarm_mode_allow_override on;` setting for the requests with the `/main/apply` path and the **Blocking** rule defined in Wallarm Console for the requests with the `/main` path.
 * The malicious request with the `/main/apply` path and the `POST` method is blocked due to the `wallarm_mode_allow_override on;` setting for those requests with the `/main/apply` path, the **Default** rule defined in Wallarm Console, and the `wallarm_mode block;` setting for the requests with the `/main/apply` path in the filtering node configuration file.
+* The malicious request with the `/main/feedback` path is blocked only if it originates from a [graylisted IP](../user-guides/ip-lists/overview.md) due to the `wallarm_mode safe_blocking;` setting for the requests with the `/main/feedback` path in the filtering node configuration file

+    The **Monitoring** rule defined in Wallarm Console is not applied to it due to the `wallarm_mode_allow_override off;` setting in the filtering node configuration file.

 ## Best practices on gradual filtration mode application